An Auctioneer's Legacy

 Huri and Natalio Slato, 1967

-In 1965, Huri Angelica, a Fashion Designer with an Art History degree who had her own fashion radio program in Buenos Aires during the mid 1960s and Natalio, an Agricultural Engineer with an avid passion for literature, antiques and the arts.
+In 1965, Huri Angelica, a Fashion Designer with an Art History degree who had her own fashion radio program in Buenos Aires during the mid-1960s, and Natalio, an Agricultural Engineer with an avid passion for literature, antiques, and the arts.
 Both met and fell in love.
-A few months later they created the first agricultural and cattle farm related fair that promoted meats and grains from Argentina to Venezuela.
+A few months later they created the first agricultural and cattle farm-related fair that promoted meats and grains from Argentina to Venezuela.
 This unique fair used the method of auctions in order to have products sell faster.
 In the booming 1960s Venezuela, the fair and the auctions were very successful and gave the couple the initiative to move to Caracas and start working in the 1967 Food and Agricultural Fair, which was completely invested in a new space to exhibit and was bringing in all the best Argentina had to offer.
-At the same time they both opened their first art gallery in the town of La Canderlaria in Caracas and called it Huri Galerie.
+At the same time they both opened their first art gallery in the town of La Candelaria in Caracas and called it Huri Galerie.

 Valor Arte Auctions 1960s-1990s

-With the original name of Valor-Arte, (Valorización de Bienes y Arte, C.A.) the team couple started a company in 1968 that would become one of the most active and diverse art, antique and real estate auction houses of the 1970s, 1980s and early 1990s in the Mega Cultural city of Caracas, Venezuela.
+With the original name of Valor-Arte, (Valorización de Bienes y Arte, C.A.) the team couple started a company in 1968 that would become one of the most active and diverse art, antique, and real estate auction houses of the 1970s, 1980s, and early 1990s in the Mega Cultural city of Caracas, Venezuela.
 Both Huri and Natalio were considered the best auctioneers in the trade.
-Huri becoming the leading female auctioneer for the Americas during the decade of the 1980s.
+Huri became the leading female auctioneer for the Americas during the decade of the 1980s.